-- FAStT Storage Manager version 8.41 host software upgrade in the host servers and in the management station - FAStT controller level 5.41.xx.xx firmware and NVSRAM upgrade in the FAStT600 or FAStT900 Storage Servers - · Latest ESM firmware in the FAStT EXP100 expansion unit www.ibm.com/storage/support/fastt
+- FAStT Storage Manager version 8.41 host software upgrade in the host servers and in the management station - FAStT controller level 5.41.xx.xx firmware and NVSRAM upgrade in the FAStT Storage Servers - Latest ESM firmware in the FAStT EXP100 expansion unit - Latest drive firmware in the SATA drive CRUs

 The required support code is shipped with the FAStT EXP100 on the FAStT Storage Manager V8.41 Support for FAStT EXP100 SATA Storage Expansion Unit CD.

-In addition, to download the latest version of the FAStT Storage Manager 8.41 host software, the FAStT storage server controller firmware and NVSRAM 5.41.xx.xx, and the latest FAStT EXP100 ESM firmware, go to the following Web site:
+To download the latest version of the FAStT Storage Manager 8.41 host software, the FAStT storage server controller firmware and NVSRAM 5.41.xx.xx, and the latest FAStT EXP100 ESM firmware, go to the following Web site:

-Refer to the IBM TotalStorage FAStT Storage Manager 8.4x Installation and Support Guide for the appropriate operating system for instructions on how to install the FAStT Storage Manager 8.41 host software.
+Refer to the IBM TotalStorage FAStT Storage Manager 8.4x Installation and Support Guide for your operating system for instructions on how to install the FAStT Storage Manager 8.41 host software.